 whether this drug is successful in helping manage the patient's pain.

 Assess exercise tolerance and episodes of angina pectoris.
 Document improvements in these variables, but also report any decline in exercise tolerance or increased frequency/severity of anginal attacks.

 Assess symptoms of bronchospasm (wheezing, coughing, tightness in chest).
 Perform pulmonary function tests to quantify suspected changes in ventilation and respiration (See Appendices I, J, K).
 Repeated or prolonged bronchoconstriction may require a change in dose or medication.

-Monitor signs of peripheral vasoconstriction, such as extreme coldness in the hands and feet, cyanosis, and muscle cramping.
-Notify physician of ...
+Monitor signs of peripheral vasoconstriction, such as extreme coldness in the hands and feet, cyanosis, ...